 No retaliatory action will be taken against you if you make such complaints.

 Contact Person for Additional Information, or to Submit a Complaint.

-If you have questions about this Notice, need additional information or have any complaints about our privacy practices, please contact the Client Relations Specialist:
+If you have questions about this Notice, need additional information or have any complaints about our privacy practices, please contact: